patrick21081995/VISKOSITAS/README.md

 ## Testing

-Through a database with 6358 different chemical composition data, temperature and viscosity measured experimentally (**_database_viskositas_1_x.d_** file), a preprocessing was carried out relating chain depolymerization (NBO/T) and liquidus temperature (Tliq) parameters (Vargas et al., 2001).
+Through a database with 6358 different chemical composition data, temperature and viscosity measured experimentally, a preprocessing was carried out relating chain depolymerization (NBO/T) and liquidus temperature (Tliq) parameters (Vargas et al., 2001).
 A database for training, validation and testing was separated.
 The test dataset was **NOT** used for training the neural network.

 The test database can be seen at the link: https://docs.google.com/spreadsheets/d/1D2P586GdPxGDtiExOhSxcPoetDIa8basNCdQz-0xWNI/edit?usp=sharing.